 Each successive zip gets longer.

-Annette Kaohelaulii, a 64-year-old grandmother and owner of Annette’s Adventures in Hawaii, www.annettesadventures.com, could hardly wait to try this new tourism option.
+Annette Kaohelaulii, a 64-year-old grandmother living in Hawaii, could hardly wait to try this new tourism option.
 “A zipline gives you the opportunity to experience the sensation of flight,” she says.
 “I like the challenge of doing something most of my friends and certainly my children would never do …. a great confidence builder.”

 Gaining a little more confidence, I headed to the third zip named for Po`ouli, another type of Hawaiian Honeycreeper.
 This highly endangered bird species, Lukas explained, has only one male and two females known to exist in Hanawi Valley.
 Those trying to capture the birds and help the species recover have a challenging time finding them because the birds’ calls sound like the drip of water.
 Now that’s hard to distinguish in the middle of a rainforest!

 If the Po`ouli could make the kind of sounds we did as we swung through the trees, it would have been snared easily by now.
 It’s almost obligatory to yell; actually, it’s almost impossible not to.
 Cables are securely attached to giant eucalyptus at either end of each zip and trees grow in the gulches so you do experience a kind of thrilling communion with nature.
 It’s one thing to sit quietly under a tree and meditate on the beauty and wonder of creation; it’s quite another to experience it fast forward.